Haller Index for Pectus Excavatum

-In this article I'll discuss about how this mathematical calculation was invented, whether it gives the accurate information and much more.
+In this chapter, I'll discuss about how this mathematical calculation was invented, whether it provides accurate information, and much more.

 Over the years, pectus excavatum awareness has increased.

-People who suffer from it are conscious of the negative health effects caused by the deformity.
+People who suffer from the deformity are conscious of the negative health effects it can cause.